 Red Potato Trail

-We have just completed a new trail, the Red Potato Trail, that heads down from Potato Hill to the Bst heading towards Red Rock.
-This now allow visitors to park at the Red Rock Trailhead instead of the crowded Coyote Hollow Trailhead and climb this new trail up to Potato Hill.
+We have recently completed the new Red Potato Trail that heads down from Potato Hill to the Bst heading towards Red Rock.
+This now allows visitors to park at the Red Rock Trailhead, which is off of Mike Weir Drive, instead of the overcrowded Coyote Hollow Trailhead and climb this new trail up to Potato Hill.
 This is a great new trail and was funded by the Corner Canyon Trails Foundation.

 Little Valley Loop